Foundations of Transaction Fee Mechanism Design: Rethinking the Incentive Compatibility Notions

 \subsection{Burning Second-Price Mechanism}

-Earlier in Section~\ref{sec:burn2ndprice}, we presented the burning second-price mechanism which can be parametrized with any $\gamma \in (0, 1]$ and $c \geq 1$.
+Earlier in Section~\ref{sec:burn2ndprice}, we presented the burning second-price mechanism which can be parametrized with any $\gamma \in (0, 1]$ and $c \geq 1$; we additionally explained how to realize the on-chain random coins needed for the mechanism.
 We now prove Theorem~\ref{thm:burn2ndprice}, that is, for any $c \geq 1$ and $\gamma \in (0, 1]$, the burning second-price auction satisfies UIC, MIC, and $c$-SCP under $\gamma$-strict utility.

 We prove the properties one by one.
 Throughout this proof, we assume the $\gamma$-strict utility notion.
 We may assume that $\gamma \in (0, 1]$, since if $\gamma = 0$, the burning second-price auction always confirms nothing and it trivially satisfies all these properties.